Lion (Australasian company): Wines

 In 2001 the Lion Nathan Wine group purchased a controlling interest in Australian wine companies Petaluma and Banksia, adding New Zealand wine company Wither Hills in 2002.
 In 2005, Fine Wine Partners (FWP) was established as a joint venture between distributors Distinguished Vineyards and Tucker Seabrook, Robert Hirst's company.
 Lion bought out Tucker Seabrook in 2008, becoming sole owner of the company.
 FWP included the brands Petaluma, Croser, St Hallett, Knappstein, Stonier and Tatachilla, four wineries, and a large distribution network.
 In 2016, Accolade Wines acquired FWP, with Lion concentrating its core business of beer and cider in Australia, but continuing to hold wine businesses in New Zealand and the United States.

 Distinguished Vineyards & Wine Partners was founded in 2008, and as of December 2020 owns a number of wineries and brands in the US (including Markham Vineyards and Textbook Wines in the Napa Valley of California) as well as in New Zealand (such as Wither Hills, Mt Difficulty, The Ned and Lindauer).

 Spirits

 In 2006, Lion bought ready-to-drink McKenna Bourbon from its parent company, Kirin.
 In 2007 it bought Inner Circle Rum, which included a distillery in Beenleigh, Queensland.
 While retaining ownership of the two brands, in a 2008 joint venture with Bacardi-Martini, Lion Bacardi would be marketing the two brands.

 In 2020 McKenna Bourbon is owned by Heaven Hill distillers in the US.
 The only mention of this and a wide range of other spirits on the website is with regard to their distribution in New Zealand by Lion.

-In March 2019, Lion acquired a 50% stake in Victorian small distillery Four Pillars Gin.
+In March 2019, Lion acquired a 50% stake in Victorian small distillery Four Pillars Gin. and in July 2023 it acquired the remaining 50% stake it previously didn’t own for a rumored $50M AUD, becoming the outright owner of the Healesville-based distillery.

 In November 2020 Four Pillars were awarded as the World's best Gin producer for the second year running at the International Wine and Spirit Competition.